quantified-uncertainty/squiggle/packages/website/docs/Future-Features.md

 **Annotation**
 It might be useful to allow people to annotate functions and variables with longer descriptions, maybe Markdown.
 This could very much help interpretation/analysis of these items.

+## Major Standard Language Features
+- Some testing story.
+- A custom code highlighting format.
+- Possibly a decent web GUI (a much more advanced playground).
+- A VS Code extention and similar.

 ## Fixes
 - Discrete distributions are particularly buggy.
 Try ``mm(1,2,3,4,5,6,7,8,9,10) .* (5 to 8)``